alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 In order to test `manageTypedData() **and nothing else**, conceptually, **we need to assume that getTypedData() and manageValidTypedData() are doing their jobs, we will not call them, but replace them with stub methods within a mock object.**

+We want to avoid calling getTypedData() and manageValidTypedData() because that would interfere with our testing of manageTypedData() -- we need to _mock_ getTypedData() and manageValidTypedData().

-When we test `manageTypedData()` in this way, we need to replace the real `getTypedData()` with a mock method and make it return whatever we want.
+When we test `manageTypedData()` in this way, we need to replace the real `getTypedData()` and `manageValidTypedData()` with mock methods and make them return whatever we want.

-PHPUnit achieves this by making a copy of our `EntityLabelNotNullConstraintValidator` class, where `getTypedData()` and `manageValidTypedData()` are replaced with our own methods or stub methods which return what we want.
+PHPUnit achieves this by making a copy of our `EntityLabelNotNullConstraintValidator` class, where `getTypedData()` and `manageValidTypedData()` are replaced with our own methods which return what we want.
 So in the context of our test, we do not instantiate `EntityLabelNotNullConstraintValidator`, but rather, a mock version of that class in which we replace certain methods.
 Here is how to instantiate that class:

     $object = $this->getMockBuilder(EntityLabelNotNullConstraintValidator::class)
       ->setMethods([